 Sunken eyes, often termed hollow eyes or eye bags, present a condition where the skin around the eyes appears hollow or depressed.
 It is often considered a sign of fatigue, age, or illness, resulting in a weary or exhausted appearance.
 This condition can be attributed to many factors, from lifestyle choices to genetic predisposition.
 Understanding the causative elements and appropriate treatment options is crucial to managing the situation effectively.

 The visual appearance of sunken eyes is typically characterized by a recessed look in the periorbital area, often accompanied by dark shadows and thinning skin.
 The primary causes typically include age-related volume loss, chronic dehydration, and systemic exhaustion.
-While this condition is often viewed as a cosmetic concern, it frequently serves as a visual indicator of internal health shifts that can be effectively managed through a combination of lifestyle adjustments and professional medical intervention.
+While this condition is often viewed as a cosmetic concern, it frequently serves as a visual indicator of internal health shifts that can be effectively managed through a combination of lifestyle adjustments and professional medical care.

 Understanding the Condition: The Meaning of Sunken Eyes and Visual Markers